Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 \subsection{Outline of the main tool: the XOR trick}

 The method that is at the heart of the proofs of this paper is the XOR trick.
-This trick makes use of the fact that loop configurations form a closed subgroup of $ \{0, 1\}^{E(\bbH)}$ viewed as an abelian group under component-wise addition modulo $2$.
-Explicitly, we represent a loop configuration as a binary function on~$E(\bbH)$.
-For a loop configuration $\omega$ and a simple cycle~$\Gamma$, define the configuration $\omega \XOR \Gamma$ as the symmetric difference of $\omega$ and~$\Gamma$:
+This trick makes use of the fact that loop configurations form a closed subgroup of $ \{0, 1\}^{E(\bbH)}$, viewed as an Abelian group under component-wise addition modulo $2$.
+Explicitly, we view a loop configuration $\omega$ as an element of $\{0,1\}^{E(\bbH)}$, where $\omega(e) =1$ if and only if $ e \in \omega$.
+For a loop configuration $\omega$ and a simple cycle~$\Gamma$ (that we call {\em circuit} below), define the configuration $\omega \XOR \Gamma$ as the symmetric difference of $\omega$ and~$\Gamma$:

-Each vertex of~$\bbH$ has an even degree in~$\omega$ and~$\Gamma$; therefore, the same is true for~$\omega \XOR \Gamma$, meaning that the XOR operation is an involution on the set of loop configurations.
+Each vertex of~$\bbH$ has an even degree in~$\omega$ and~$\Gamma$; therefore, the same is true for~$\omega \XOR \Gamma$, meaning that, given $\Gamma$, the XOR operation is an involution on the set of loop configurations.

 The next combinatorial lemma describes how the XOR operation produces large loops.